 Soulver – This is one of those I-didn’t-know-I-needed-it-but-once-I-tried-it-I-love-having-it apps.
 The best way to describe it is a natural language calculator.
 It lets you work things out and do calculations, formulas, currency, unit conversions, and much more.
 These can all be done with calculators and spreadsheets of course, but there is something helpful about being able to work things out the way I think them.
 It’s one of those apps I leave running in the background and flip to to do a back-of-the-envelope calculation.

 See anything we missed?

-Did your favorite Mac make our list?
-Let us know what Mac apps are an essential part of your workflow in the comments!
+Did your favorite Mac application not make our list?
+Let us know what Mac apps are an essential part of your workflow in the comments.